ardifauzi/ardifauzi.github.io/_pages/cv.md

 <!-- * Associate in Civil Engineering, Institut Teknologi Sepuluh Nopember (ITS), Surabaya, Indonesia
 * B.S. in Civil Engineering, ITS, Surabaya, Indonesia -->
-* Ph.D in Civil Engineering, Nagoya University, Japan (on going)
+* Ph.D in Civil Engineering, Nagoya University, Japan
 * M.S. in Civil Engineering, Nagoya University, Japan
 * M.Eng. in Water Engineering and Management, joint degree between ITS and Asian Institute of Technology (AIT), Bangkok, Thailand